spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 Select the databases you want to export under *Databases*, and the type of items under *Items*, then press **Ok**.
 The *Export file* dialog will pop up now.
-Select the file type (SQLite, JSON, or Excel), enter the path of the file you want to export, and accept the dialog.
+Select the file type (SQLite, JSON, or Excel), enter the path of the file to export, and accept the dialog.

 Selective export